ajaykr2712/ML_DS/Day_12.md

 3. **Practical Case Study**:
    - Implemented a classification task with **imbalanced data** using SMOTE (Synthetic Minority Oversampling Technique).
    - Compared results with balanced

+4. ## Will be implementing projects on this